jart/scriptus/README.md

 It's easy to get started.
 Scriptus programs interact with people via Twitter and has a simple UNIX-like process model.

-On Twitter, people are asked questions using @mentions and questions are tracked using #hashtags.
-Responses are sent back to Scriptus in the same way.
+On Twitter, people are asked questions using @mentions.
+Responses are sent back to Scriptus by replying to the tweets sent out.
 Anything after "//" will be ignored.
 For example:

-	@ianso #ef3hED electing HOW many presidents-for-life?!
+	@ianso electing HOW many presidents-for-life?!
-	@robotoscriptu #ef3hED 4 //but I can depose them whenever I want!
+	[the reply] @robotoscriptu 4 //but I can depose them whenever I want!

 A Scriptus server can be stopped at any time.
 Programs will continue where they left off when it is started again.